 If you already have an estate plan in place, you may want to revise your existing plan in light of the changes to relevant laws.

-Schedule a Free Campbell and Aptos California LGBT Estate Planning Consultation
+Schedule a Free Campbell and Aptos California LGBTQ Estate Planning Consultation

-If you are a member of the LGBT community here in the greater Campbell, California area, we would like to invite you to consult with our firm.
-We offer free Campbell and Aptos California LGBT estate planning consultations to people in the area, and we would be glad to assist you.
+If you are a member of the LGBTQ community here in the greater Campbell, California area, we would like to invite you to consult with our firm.
+We offer free Campbell and Aptos California LGBTQ estate planning consultations to people in the area, and we would be glad to assist you.

 You can request an appointment electronically through this website, or you can simply give us a call at 408-356-9200.

-Click here to visit our LGBT Resources Page: LGBT Resources Page
+Click here to visit our LGBTQ Resources Page: LGBTQ Resources Page